Tw1ddle/geometrize-haxe-web/README.md

 ## Usage

-Try the demo and geometrize your own images.
-An example:
+Use the [demo](http://www.samcodes.co.uk/project/geometrize-haxe-web/) to geometrize your own images.
+For example:

 ```
 Image: seagull.png